tonytw1/nominatim-ac/README.md

 curl http://localhost:8080/import
 ```

-The full index is ~ 16Gb.
+A full index is around 16Gb in size.
+It takes 18 hours to index; this could probably be improved with threading.

 ### Installation

 The Elasticsearch index is populated by reading from the Postgres database of a locally running Nominatim instance.

 Installing a whole world Nominatim instances is a fairly large undertaking.
 From experience a full world Nominatim instance requires a machine with at least 32GB of RAM available.
-I struggled to build a consumer machine which could complete a full install.
+I struggled to build a consumer machine which could complete ea full install.
 A full install was
-eventually successful using a HP DL360 server with 32Gb of RAM (single Xeon processor).

-The initial Nominatim import of planet.osm took approximately 6 weeks to complete and consumed around 1TB of disk.
+Back in 2013 the Nominatim import of planet.osm took approximately 6 weeks to complete and consumed around 1TB of disk
-The indexing the Nominatim postgres database into Elasticsearch takes around 48 hours.
-The Elasticsearch index is topped up every 5 minutes to capture updates feed into Nominatim via Osmosis (as per Nominatims' install instructions).
+(single CPU HP DL360 server with 48Gb of RAM; single SATA SSD drive).

+In 2021 this import takes around 3 days (HP z620; dual CPU; 96Gb RAM; 1.5TB of NVME SSD).

 Mediagis have published a Nominatim Docker build which can be used for local development (https://github.com/mediagis/nominatim-docker).